Nitrokey/nitrokey-websmartcard/implementation.md

 Notes:
 - Having dynamic `CHUNK_SIZE` allows to change the communication parameters on the fly, and depending on the platform conditions.
-- Introducing redundant information in the form of the packet number and count allows to identify potential transmission issues, like doubled packets (Windows 10 issue).
+- Introducing redundant information in the form of the packet number and count allows to identify potential transmission issues, like doubled packets (Windows 10 Webauthn handling issue).
 Magic value is:
-- `8C 27 90 f6`
+- `8C 27 90 F6`

 ## Data packet structure